marcosvital/teach-R-project/README.md

 Oh yeah, those are important!

-This project is being built during [Mozilla Open Leadership Training 2017](https://mozilla.github.io/open-leadership-training-series/), and we are sticking to Mozilla Community Participation Guidelines, so please take a [look at it here](https://www.mozilla.org/en-US/about/governance/policies/participation/).
+This project was built during [Mozilla Open Leadership Training 2017](https://mozilla.github.io/open-leadership-training-series/), and we are sticking to Mozilla Community Participation Guidelines, so please take a [look at it here](https://www.mozilla.org/en-US/about/governance/policies/participation/).

 ### Project Logo!